 Mr. Murray served as the President of Sperry-Sun Drilling Services from 1988 through 1996.
 Mr. Murray joined NL Industries in 1973 as a Systems Application Consultant and served in a variety of increasingly senior management positions.
 Mr. Murray also serves on the board of the World Affairs Council of Dallas Fort Worth, on the board of advisors for the Maguire Energy Institute at the Edwin L. Cox School of Business, Southern Methodist University, and as Chairman of the Board of Regents of Seton Hall University.
 Mr. Murray holds a Bachelor of Science degree in Accounting and a Master of Business Administration from Seton Hall University.
 He also served for two years in the U.S. Army as a commissioned officer.

 Mr. Brightman joined our Board of Directors in January 2017.
-Mr. Brightman has served as Chief Executive Officer of TETRA Technologies, Inc. (“TETRA”), a diversified oilfield services company, since May 2009, at which time he was also appointed to serve on its board of directors.
-He also served as President of TETRA from May 2009 until February 2018, and as Executive Vice President and Chief Operating Officer of TETRA from April 2005 to May 2009.
-Mr. Brightman also serves as chairman of the board of directors of CSI Compressco GP Inc., a subsidiary of TETRA and the general partner of CSI Compressco LP, a subsidiary of TETRA and a publicly traded master limited partnership.
+Mr. Brightman has served as a director of TETRA Technologies, Inc. (“TETRA”), a diversified oilfield services company, since May 2009.
+He also served as Chief Executive Officer of TETRA from May 2009 until May 2019, as President of TETRA from May 2009 until February 2018, and as Executive Vice President and Chief Operating Officer of TETRA from April 2005 to May 2009.

 During his tenure in executive roles at TETRA, Mr. Brightman has successfully positioned TETRA as a leading player in several of its markets.
 He has also led TETRA through multiple key acquisitions and divestitures.